peayah/github-pages-with-jekyll/index.md

 **Language** - Python.
 **My contribution** - Solo (Class Project).

-Description: Code that lazy-delete in Binary Search Trees.
-Traverses tree and is able to differentiate between not deleted, lazy-deleted and hard deleted nodes.
+Code that lazy-deletes and hard deletes nodes in Binary Search Tree.
+Traverses tree and when searching for particular node, is able to differentiate between not deleted, lazy-deleted and hard deleted nodes.